rpgwaiter/yuno-tools/README.md

 ## TODO (reverse engineering)
 - Figure out .S4 files
 - Figure ous .MES files
+- There is track looping info embedded in the .WAV files in some non-standard way.
+I need to extract these for porting
 - What's up with zBG, zDATA, zMES?
 - Hook the music libraries to support .opus or .flac (much smaller sizes)